 Financial Institution Obligations.
 The Fund may invest in financial institution obligations.
 Obligations of financial institutions include, among other things, negotiable certificates of deposit and bankers' acceptances.
 To the extent that the Fund invests in financial institution obligations, the Fund may invest in negotiable certificates of deposit and bankers' acceptances issued by commercial banks doing business in the U.S. that have, at the time of investment, total assets in excess of one billion dollars and are insured by the Federal Deposit Insurance Corporation.
-Certificates of deposit represent an institution's obligations of a bank to pay a draft which has been drawn by a customer and are usually backed by goods in international trade.
+Certificates of deposit represent an institution's obligation to repay funds deposited with it that earn a specified interest rate over a given period.
+Bankers' acceptances are negotiable obligations of a bank to pay a draft which has been drawn by a customer and are usually backed by goods in international trade.
 Time deposits are nonnegotiable deposits with a banking institution that earn a specified interest rate over a given period.
 Certificates of deposit and fixed time deposits, which are payable at the stated maturity date and bear a fixed rate of interest, generally may be withdrawn on demand by the Fund but may be subject to early withdrawal penalties which could reduce the Fund's performance.
 Although fixed time deposits do not in all cases have a secondary market, there are no contractual restrictions on the Fund's right to transfer a beneficial interest in the deposits to third parties.